ihmeuw-msca/OneMod/docs/developer_guide/index.rst

 .. admonition:: Note
     :class: hint

-    For getting started and local environment setup, see :ref:`Setup`.
+    For getting started and local environment setup, see :ref:`setup`.
-    For testing instructions, see :ref:`Running Tests`.
+    For testing instructions, see :ref:`running_tests`.
-    For details on contributing to the codebase, see :ref:`Contributing Code`.
+    For details on contributing to the codebase, see :ref:`contributing_code`.
-    For documentation contributions, see :ref:`Contributing to Documentation`.
+    For documentation contributions, see :ref:`contributing_docs`.